GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/proposal-lifecycle/index.md

 agreed with the
 CMA](https://blog.google/around-the-globe/google-europe/path-forward-privacy-sandbox/).

-{% Aside %}
+{% Aside 'example' %}

-For example, Yahoo!
+Yahoo!
 JAPAN published a [detailed analysis](https://github.com/WICG/conversion-measurement-api/issues/201) of their participation in the Attribution Reporting API origin trial.
 They highlighted areas for improvement like the need for a better way to deliver conversion reports, which has now been added to the API.

 {% endAside %}

 Whether you share your testing in public places like the W3C, feedback forms, or through direct partnership channels, [we hope to hear from